Daniel Beaty: The Tallest Tree in the Forest

+Mr. Joy

+Beaty's solo-actor play Mr. Joy was inspired by his early experience in New York City as a customer of a Chinese immigrant who owned a local shoe repair shop.
+The play appeared at the Riverside Theatre in May 2012, directed by Sheryl Kaller, co-presented by the New Heritage Theatre Group.
+In 2015, the play was produced at the City Theatre in Pittsburgh, with actress Tangela Large performing all of the nine characters, directed by Lou Jacob.
+Large also performed the play in a 2015 production at ArtsEmerson in Boston, directed by the artistic director for ArtsEmerson, David Dower, while Beaty was an artist-in-residence at ArtsEmerson.
+A production was also staged in 2025 at the Chester Theatre Company in Massachusetts, performed by Godfrey Simmons and directed by Vernice Miller.

+Breath & Imagination

+Beaty wrote a musical titled Breath & Imagination, based on the life of Roland Hayes, the son of a former slave who became a classical vocalist who performed in Europe for royalty and became the first African-American to sing at Symphony Hall in Boston.
+In 2013, the musical was produced at Hartford Stage, starring the baritone Jubilant Sykes as Roland.
+While Beaty was an artist-in-residence at ArtsEmerson, he further developed Breath & Imagination, and the musical was produced at the Paramount Theatre in Boston in 2015, directed by David Dower.
+The musical was also performed in Boston in 2018, by The Lyric Stage Company and The Front Porch Arts Collective, directed by Maurice Emmanuel Parent.

+New Heritage Theatre Group

+By 2014, Beaty had developed five plays at the New Heritage Theatre Group in Harlem, and in 2024, Beaty was named the creative producer at the New Heritage Theatre Group.

 Film

-Daniel was seen on the third and fourth seasons of HBO's Russell Simmons Presents Def Poetry; as a guest artist on NBC's Showtime at the Apollo with Rueben Studdard; and on BET's 106 & Park.
+Beaty was seen on the third and fourth seasons of HBO's Russell Simmons Presents Def Poetry; as a guest artist on NBC's Showtime at the Apollo with Rueben Studdard; and on BET's 106 & Park.

-In addition to his writing for the stage, Daniel was hired by Showtime to create an original half-hour series based on his play Emergency and by Spitfire Pictures to create an original screenplay about the life of George Moses Horton, an African-American poet born into slavery.
+Beaty was hired by Showtime to create an original half-hour series based on his play Emergency and by Spitfire Pictures to create an original screenplay about the life of George Moses Horton, an African-American poet born into slavery.

+Beaty co-wrote and starred in the 2016 film Chapter & Verse, directed by Jamal Joseph.

 Music

 In October 2008, Daniel collaborated with composer and violinist Daniel Bernard Roumain on an orchestral work titled Darwin's Meditation for the People of Lincoln that premiered at the BAM Next Wave Festival and continues to tour nationally and internationally.
 His family musical Trippin’ was optioned by Disney and produced by Harlem Stage.
-Breath & Imagination, Daniel's musical about the life of Roland Hayes, the first African-American classical vocalist of world renown, recently received a reading at the York Theater and was presented by ArtsEmerson in 2015.

-Both Emergency and Through the Night have are published by Samuel French and available online.

 Teacher

-Post graduate school, Beaty began teaching acting, singing and writing in Brooklyn, Harlem, and the Bronx.
-Here Beaty began to focus his work- questioning the world we live in, the challenges people face, and what's to come of this world in the future.

-Daniel is currently an adjunct professor in the Graduate School of the Arts at Columbia University.
+After graduate school, Beaty began teaching acting, singing and writing in Brooklyn, Harlem, and the Bronx.
+Beaty has worked as an adjunct professor in the Graduate School of the Arts at Columbia University.